 Compared to traditional insulation, spray foam is said to provide better thermal insulation than other types of insulation.
 This is because it forms an air-tight seal, preventing hot or cold air from escaping.

-With energy bills spiralling out of control, it’s no surprise homeowners are looking for ways to save money.
+With energy bills as high as they are, it’s no surprise homeowners are looking for ways to save money.
 It is thought that by reducing air leakage and improving thermal performance, spray foam insulation can help reduce the amount of energy required to heat a property, ultimately resulting in lower energy bills.
+Still, we have discussed the downsides which many will claim far outweigh the positives.

 • Do not accept ‘cold-call’ or unsolicited offers relating to spray foam installations.